opus1993/pubrepo/content/post/BuiltToExecute/index.md

 projects: []
 ---

-### [More and more top level business strategies expect to exploit artificial intelligence.](https://fortune.com/packages/special-report-artificial-intelligence/) Companies are investing vast sums into these data-hungry systems in the belief that they will profoundly transform the business landscape.
+### [More and more top level enterprises have strategies that expect to exploit artificial intelligence.](https://fortune.com/packages/special-report-artificial-intelligence/) Companies are investing vast sums into these data-hungry systems in the belief that they will profoundly transform the business landscape.
 Revenue projections are increasingly dependent on delivering on complex projects.
 Let’s explore the attributes of better AI teams and how they are built to execute.

 ----

 Every business comes into machine learning and AI expecting the technology to grow the bottom line.
-An optimal machine learning team creates the processes, relationships, and infrastructure to more than meet the need.
+The machine learning team is challenged then to create processes, build relationships, and deploy infrastructure to more than meet the need.

 As hard as building the team sounds, the hardest part in a non-[FAANG](https://www.investopedia.com/terms/f/faang-stocks.asp) enterprise is building the case for the expense and effort.
 Clearly there must be obvious and significant value delivered to the business. **Obvious** is the most important part.
 The cost and effort can only be supported by belief in the need and the technology.
-What does it take for a retail, agricultural, construction, manufacturing, or medical company to decide to adopt a **machine learning first** business model?
+What does it take for a retail, agricultural, manufacturing, or medical company to decide to adopt a **machine learning first** business model?
 Consider what it took for Walmart to shift their business model to become a machine learning focused technology company.
-We could probably assume that competing with Amazon drove the shift.
+By now it is fair to say that competing with Amazon drove the shift.

 Not every business has an obvious threat to their continued operations from a **machine learning first** competitor, today.
 Likely though, every business will eventually have a threat from a **machine learning first** competitor.
+Companies often find it difficult to make the transition from thinking about advanced analytics as a *source of innovation* to a *critical source of business value.*

 Simply having a machine learning team does not mean the business can list machine learning as a strength.
 Building a better machine learning team begins an evolution of moving the technology into the strength box.
 Having a machine learning team does not automatically mean the business is able to exploit every opportunity.

-This post explores three key areas of focus to make the team better:
+Why are so many businesses still struggling to realize the full value of their machine learning projects?
+[The answer appears to lie in the gap between applying it in pockets versus applying it at scale.](https://www.accenture.com/_acnmedia/PDF-122/Accenture-Ready-Set-Scale.pdf) This post explores three key areas of focus to make the team better:

 **1. Relationships**